CompGenLabUB/CAPTVRED/README.md

 All allowed commands can be found in:  _Nextflow documentation (https://www.nextflow.io/docs/latest/index.html) > Command line inteface(CLI) > Commands > run_

 ## Files:
-In the Nextflow repository for the VIRWASTE pipeline one can find the following files:
+In the Nextflow repository for the CAPTVRED pipeline one can find the following files:
 * projectvars.sh -> this file is not part of the nextflow environment, is used to set the local directories before launchong nextflow.
 * nextflow.config -> Environment variables.
 This file is the same for all the runs.
 This file is read by default by nextflow (it must be placed in the project directory or in the base directory).
 * main.nf -> Controls workflow